Published on

 Even solid AI-generated code can hide subtle security risks.
 Before you trust what a model outputs, scan for these red flags:

-That doesn’t mean vibe coding is unsafe.
-It just means you need a few guardrails in place:
+I'm not saying that vibe coding is unsafe, however.
+This just means you need a few guardrails in place:

-- Ask for secure defaults: A simple “Use parameterized queries and validate all input” goes a long way.
+• Ask for secure defaults.
+A simple “use parameterized queries and validate all inputs” goes a long way.

-Security should start early, not as a final check before launch.
+Security should be a consideration from the very beginning, rather than a final check before launch.

 Vibe coding is great for speed, but not everything should stay inside an AI-generated codebase.
 Once your workflow starts growing (more users, more data, more moving parts), managing versioning, security, and updates becomes harder than expected.